-The A-level qualification will be graded on a six-point scale: A, A, B, C, D and E.
+The AS qualification will be graded on a five-point scale: A, B, C, D and E.

 Students who fail to reach the minimum standard for grade E will be recorded as U (unclassified) and will not receive a qualification certificate.